-Pastoral Care Program & Rationale

-"I have come that you may have life and have it to the full."
-John 10.10
+Pastoral Care Program & Rationale: "I have come that you may have life and have it to the full."
+John 10.10 and fulfilling learning experiences within a safe, encouraging, and compassionate environment, and

 The Pastoral Care of students has always been a feature of St Mark's Coptic Orthodox College.
 The word 'pastoral' is derived from the Latin 'pastor' or 'shepherd' referring to Jesus, the Good Shepherd who cares for his flock.
 Pastoral Care refers to the total care of the student and is based upon a belief in the dignity of the person.
 In our College, it is expressed through: